Batch Computing (SLURM)

 If you have a typo in the word ‘SBATCH’ as:

-the directive will be ignored because every line that starts with # is considered a comment.
-This error is more mischievous, because the script might run but with a requirement missing, leading to likely unwanted and maybe unexpected results.
+the directive will be ignored because every line that starts with# is considered a comment.
+This error is more subtle, because the script might run but with a requirement missing, leading to likely unwanted and maybe unexpected results.

-SLURM directives that need a value, use the = sign.
+SLURM directives that need a value use the = sign.
 No spaces should be present around it.
-In fact, as a general rule, no spaces should be present anywhere in the directives unless they are backslashed (e.g. for the name of a directory), but we don’t recommend this.
+In fact, as a general rule, no spaces should be present anywhere in the directives unless they are ‘escaped’ using a backslash (e.g. for the name of a directory), but we don’t recommend this.

 For example, this will fail: